Sleep Disorders

 Cognitive behavioral therapy for insomnia (CBT-I) instigates changing behaviors that are preventing you from sleeping.
 Using methods such as stimulus control, CBT-I can remove frustration and anxiety around not falling asleep.
 CBT-I also includes relaxation training and sleep hygiene training to make bedtime a relaxing, pleasant experience.

-If you want to learn how your insomnia is affecting you and what treatments can help, take our sleep test.
+If you want to learn how your nose and sinuses is affecting you and what treatments can help, take our sleep test.